North Texas Mean Green football: SMU

 The Safeway Bowl, is the North Texas-SMU rivalry.
 It was first played in 1922.
 The Safeway name is derived from a challenge from then North Texas head coach Matt Simon issued in 1994 after a two-year break in the series, stating "I'd like to play because I think we could beat them, and my players feel the same way.
 If they'd like to play on a Safeway parking lot ... just give us a date and time."
 The rivalry is either played at SMU in Dallas or at UNT in Denton.
 In total the two squads have met on the gridiron 43 times with SMU holding a 36–6–1 lead in the series through the 2024 season.
-This rivalry game was a conference game for one year when UNT joined the American Athletic Conference in 2023.
-SMU joined the Atlantic Coast Conference in 2024.
+This rivalry game was a conference game for one year when UNT joined the American Athletic Conference in 2023, however, since SMU joined the Atlantic Coast Conference in 2024 the game has not been played.

 UTSA

 North Texas and UTSA first met in 2013.
 That year both were first year members of Conference USA (CUSA).
 The first game was played at then Apogee Stadium in Denton, Texas on November 23, 2013.
-In 2022, the teams met in the Alamodome for the Conference USA Championship with UTSA winning 48-27.
-In 2023, the rivalry moved to the American Conference following both schools departure from CUSA.
-The rivalry as a whole has been played 13 times with UTSA holding an 8–6 lead in the series through the 2025 season.
+In 2022, the teams met in the Alamodome for the Conference USA Championship with UTSA winning 48–27.
+In 2023, the rivalry moved to the American Conference (known before the 2025 season as the American Athletic Conference) following both schools' departure from CUSA.
+The rivalry as a whole has been played 14 times with UTSA holding an 8–6 lead in the series through the 2025 season.

 Mean Green alumni

-39 North Texas Mean Greene have been drafted into the NFL, most notably NFL Hall of Famer "Mean" Joe Greene who shares his nickname with the school's athletic teams.
+39 North Texas Mean Green have been drafted into the NFL, most notably NFL Hall of Famer "Mean" Joe Greene who shares his nickname with the school's athletic teams.